NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

             The first approach is full hydration: Both page's templates are rendered on the server and hydrated on the the client.
         </p>
         <p>
             The second approach is partial hydration: Template 2 is only rendered on the server.
-Notice that the client doesn't need to download template 2's code or raw data.
+Notice that the client doesn't need to download template 2's code or data.
         </p>
     </figcaption>
 </figure>